the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 ## When to send Core Communications
 The timeline for planning a communications schedule for your event will vary greatly depending on the size and type of event.

-When planning an event for people with lived experience, please be mindful that you will need to allocate more time to plan for - and to implement - accessibility requirements, and that many people with lived experience will require information with as much notice as possible in order to plan their attendance.
+When planning an event for people with lived experience, please be mindful that you might need to allocate more time to plan for - and to implement - accessibility requirements, and that many people with lived experience might require information with as much notice as possible in order to plan their attendance .

 (cl-inclusive-events-save-the-date)=